enessinanparildi/hr-test-python/README.md

 - ssh: SSH is a cryptographically secure communication method that enables two computers to communicate over an unsecured line.

-- nfs:  NFS is a distributed file system protocol.
+- nfs: NFS is a distributed file system protocol that allows a user on a client computer to access files over a network as if they were stored locally on the client machine.

 - nginx: Nginx is a popular open-source web server software and reverse proxy server.